Recommended WordPress hosts (from a WordPress developer)

 What to avoid when looking for a new host

-- Custom web admin – Any company that offers custom web administration you should run from.
+1. Custom web admin – Any company that offers custom web administration normally sets off alarms.
 Invariably these are clunky backend systems that are only there to limit what you do.
-Moving from hosts who have custom setup also means its impossible to easily migrate to a new host (no way to save settings etc).
+Moving from hosts who have custom setup also means it’s impossible to easily migrate to a new host (no way to save settings etc).
+The exception to this rule seems to be SiteGround, who’s web admin is slick!

-- No migration help – Any decent company will help you migrate your existing website to them.
+2. No migration help – Any decent company will help you migrate your existing websites to them and do it at a good time for your business.

-- Not 24/7 – Website surprisingly do not work only 9-5.
-You need 24/7 support, and my clients need answers immediately not waiting until office hours.
+3. Not 24/7 – Websites surprisingly do not keep 9-5 office hours.
+You need 24/7 support, and my clients need answers immediately, and not waiting until office hours.

-- Paid-for SSL or hard-selling SSL.
-SSLs are a cash cow, and any company who doesn’t offer you free SSL or is trying to upsell you SSL probably can’t be trusted.
+4. Paid-for SSL or hard-selling SSL.
+SSLs are a cash cow, and any company who doesn’t offer you free SSL or is trying to upsell you SSL probably can’t be trusted (Yes, you GoDaddy).

-- Telephone only support.
-I’m looking at you GoDaddy.
+5. Telephone only support.
+I’m again looking at you GoDaddy.
 Great for beginners, bad for anyone especially coders or anyone technical.

 Hosting companies to avoid…